Green Berets Conduct Joint Combined Exchange Training Exercise with Allies in Spain

-Spanish operators with Special Operations Group III and U.S. Army Green Berets with 10th Special Forces Group (Airborne) conduct rappel and breaching training during Joint Combined Exchange Training near Alicante, Spain, June 27, 2023.
+Spanish operators with Special Operations Group III and U.S. Army Green Berets with 10th Special Forces Group (Airborne) conduct a simulated raid during a Joint Combined Exchange Training exercise, June 29, 2023, near Alicante, Spain.

-U.S. Special Operations Command Europe’s posture and relationships throughout Europe are critical to ensure we can quickly support U.S. European Command and NATO efforts with flexibility and agility.
+U.S. Special Operations Command Europe takes every opportunity to train with NATO allies and partners to build and maintain working relationships.
+Operating together, they refine collective tactics, techniques, and procedures to ensure that they effectively maintain a secure, stable Mediterranean region against any current or emerging threat.

 (U.S. Army video by Staff Sgt.
 Jacob Dunlap)